 using a retracting lead for anything.

-limited.
-If a dog has good leash manners and solid voice
+is very limited.
+If a dog has good leash manners and solid

-the dog to your desired spot on a regular leash and switch to
+walk the dog to your desired spot on a regular leash and

-or hear others sharing the trail with you, put the dog back on
+see or hear others sharing the trail with you, put the dog

 Service has federal rules regarding leashes in all National

 Parks or Forests, Policy from the National Park Service is